 A prime example of throttling comes from Comcast Corporation’s deal with Netflix.
 During negotiations, the connection and streaming speed for Netflix users was slow, but as soon as a deal was agreed between the companies, the speed increased exponentially.

-Certain websites that host content that an internet service provider does not agree with may be blocked.
+Certain websites that host content that an internet service provider disagrees with may be blocked.
 Similarly, the ISP may ban the use of certain websites or technologies.
 For example, AT&T banned the use of Wi-Fi routers before facing mass criticism.

 In the long term, such practices may limit the use of breakthrough technologies and innovation.
-At the same time, information costs increase for consumers who want access to websites that are blocked, reducing welfare.
-Therefore, net neutrality demands that legal content should not be blocked by the ISP, and that all content should be treated fairly.
+At the same time, information costs increase for consumers who want access to blocked websites, reducing welfare.
+Therefore, net neutrality demands that legal content should not be blocked by the ISP and that all content should be treated fairly.